alexeykomov/note/README.md

 # note
-Application for Yandex iOS course https://stepik.org/course/52478
+Application for Yandex iOS course https://stepik.org/course/52478.
+This should be notes app, which is able to add, edit, remove notes.